Natural satellite: Tidal locking

 Most regular moons (natural satellites following relatively close and prograde orbits with small orbital inclination and eccentricity) in the Solar System are tidally locked to their respective primaries, meaning that the same side of the natural satellite always faces its planet.
 This phenomenon comes about through a loss of energy due to tidal forces raised by the planet, slowing the rotation of the satellite until it is negligible.
-The only known exception is Saturn's natural satellite Hyperion, which rotates chaotically because of the gravitational influence of Titan.
+Exceptions are known; one such exception is Saturn's natural satellite Hyperion, which rotates chaotically because of the gravitational influence of Titan.
+Pluto's four, circumbinary small moons also rotate chaotically due to Charon's influence.

 In contrast, the outer natural satellites of the giant planets (irregular satellites) are too far away to have become locked.
 For example, Jupiter's Himalia, Saturn's Phoebe, and Neptune's Nereid have rotation periods in the range of ten hours, whereas their orbital periods are hundreds of days.

 Satellites of satellites

 No "moons of moons" or subsatellites (natural satellites that orbit a natural satellite of a planet) are currently known.
 In most cases, the tidal effects of the planet would make such a system unstable.
+Potential exceptions include large moons on wide orbits, including Titan, Iapetus, Callisto, and the Moon.
+However, other sources of dynamical instability may remove such submoons, such as mascons on the Moon.

-However, calculations performed after the 2008 detection of a possible ring system around Saturn's moon Rhea indicate that satellites orbiting Rhea could have stable orbits.
+Calculations performed after the 2008 detection of a possible ring system around Saturn's moon Rhea indicate that satellites orbiting Rhea could have stable orbits.
 Furthermore, the suspected rings are thought to be narrow, a phenomenon normally associated with shepherd moons.
 However, targeted images taken by the Cassini spacecraft failed to detect rings around Rhea.

 It has also been proposed that Saturn's moon Iapetus had a satellite in the past; this is one of several hypotheses that have been put forward to account for its equatorial ridge.

 Light-curve analysis suggests that Saturn's irregular satellite Kiviuq is extremely prolate, and is likely a contact binary or even a binary moon.